rishabhrc2k1/Ecommerce-apis/README.md

 And at last created all the required apis required to tackle all the operations.
 Since I did not created an administrator role I created some sample datas for categories and products.
 Which can be added to the database by firing urls
 "/api/category/add" or "/api/product/add".
+Swagger documentation is yet to be done I will do ASAP.